 Cherry Blossom Blitz

 In many parts of the country, the arrival of cherry blossoms is a sure sign that spring is here.
 These beautiful and showy trees captivate the senses with their magnificent blooms and soft scents.
 The tradition of cherry blossom festivals in the United States began in Washington D.C. in 1927 and now many communities across the U.S. host festivals as well.
 Since so many people are outside enjoying these trees, spring is a great time to focus attention on seasonal change.
-You can participate in the Cherry Blossom Blitz from February 15th through April 30th.
-Locate a cherry tree and tell us what your cherry tree is doing!
+You can participate in the Cherry Blossom Blitz from February into May - whenever cherry trees are blossoming in your area.
+Locate a cherry tree, observe, and report to Budburst what your tree is doing!

 Why Cherry Blossoms?